 What This All Means To Dentists

-Previously, dental practices strived to save your teeth with regular cleanings.
-Today, our attention must expand beyond the mouth.
-If you have an inflammatory condition like periodontal disease, it puts you at a higher risk for more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
-Today, as we manage the health of your teeth, we’re not just saving your teeth, which in itself is a very good commitment, we might just be saving your life as well.
+In the past, dentists vowed to save your teeth with regular cleanings.
+In the future, we have to expand our focus of care.
+If you have an inflammatory condition like periodontal disease, you’re in danger of developing more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
+In the future, as we take care of your mouth, not only do we save your teeth, which in itself is a sound objective, we might just be saving your life as well.

-Dr. Stone concludes, “It’s no longer good enough to just keep an eye on trouble spots in the gums.
-Given this new research, attacking gum disease aggressively will be an important part of maintaining, and improving our patients’ overall health and their enjoyment of life.
+Dr. Stone concludes, “It is no longer good enough to just keep watch on suspicious spots in the gums.
+Rather, eradicating gum disease will be a critical action step in preserving and improving our patients’ overall health and their enjoyment of life.
 In fact, it will mean that if our patients’ teeth and gums are not healthy, we can assume that they are not healthy overall.”

 Porcelain Bridges • Sleep Apnea • Bonding • Instant Orthodontic Procedure (IOP) • Dental Implants • Full and Partial Dentures